malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 For a dog, the state model will contain much the same kinds of things as a human.
 It will have representations of the same 5 senses.
 It will employ a conscious feedback loop for a control mechanism and thus have awareness of its own thought, experienced in the same way as its 5 external senses.
 However, it's level of intelligence and computational needs are significantly less than that of a human, and thus its ability to process its conscious feedback in the context of its own consciousness will be significantly limited.
 Furthermore, with less need for computational processing, there is less need for detailed data representation within that domain.
 Thus, while a dog will have some form of awareness of its own thoughts, the quality of that awareness will be less defined than in a human.
 Significantly, a dog likely reaches iteration 2 of the visceral loop, but it is quite possible that it does not reach iteration 3.

-tbd.
-* virtual view focuses on the scope of conscious experience, highlights what we can observe, and what we cannot
-* pre-processed senses with attached labeling and meaning
-* list of 'internal senses': taste, touch, smell, sight, sound, conscious feedback, memory, processing output

 # Rationale

 This section provides an account of why I believe the theory presented here is a good explanation of our experienced phenomena.
 The discussion is necessarily shallow in order to avoid this full article becoming too large.
 Links to further discussions are provided.

 If the theory is correct, then there is very little of our internal brain structure that we can observe directly.
 Thus there should be little that we can deduce about it.
 However, it turns out the model that I purport we operate on is much like the sort of 'abstraction layer' that is often used in software engineering; and it is well known within the software development field that every abstraction leaks internal details.
 So in practice we can deduce a lot through observations of the particular computational behaviours and edge cases that we experience, combined with the understanding from modern neuroscience.